Prediabetes information and (FAQs)

 Prediabetes Information and FAQs: Understanding Pre-Diabetes

 Welcome, dear readers, to a comprehensive exploration of prediabetes, a critical health condition that often goes unnoticed until it progresses to full-blown diabetes.
-If you or someone you know has been diagnosed with prediabetes or is at risk, fear not!
+If you or someone you know has been diagnosed with Blood sugar control or is at risk, fear not!
 This article is your ultimate guide to understanding prediabetes, its causes, symptoms, prevention, management, and more.
-Let’s embark on this journey together to equip ourselves with vital knowledge that can lead to better health and well-being.

 What is Prediabetes, and How Does It Differ from Diabetes?